gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 # Flask GeoAPI — Flask with geospatial super powers

-This tutorial will give an introduction on how to setup Flask, enable it with spatial capabilities and expose those functionalities via a REST API delivered by a customized Flask-RESTPlus.
+This tutorial will give you an introduction on how to setup Flask as a lightweight WSGI web application framework, enable it with spatial capabilities and expose those functionalities via a REST API delivered by a customized Flask-RESTPlus.

 **Note**, this tutorial is addressing developers with a basic understanding on Python and what spatial data is.
-Knowledge in Flask is not required as we're going to learn exactly that together ;).
+Knowledge in Flask is not required as we're going to learn exactly that together.

 The final example can be found in our [tutorial repository](https://github.com/gis-ops/tutorials/tree/master/flask/examples/simple_flask_setup).

 ![Flask GeoAPI](https://raw.githubusercontent.com/gis-ops/tutorials/flask_tutorial/flask/static/img/overview_geoapi_complete.png)

-### Motivation
-Spatial and geotagged data has become an important form data is stored and processed.
-The variety in which those data occurs is really great, it can be tracked routes from self-driving cars, locations of your favourite POIs or just the spatial shape of your house.
-The cool thing about spatial data is, that more or less everything on the surface of this world can be tracked, stored and visualized, the not so cool thing about all these possibilities is, programmers dealing with it have to handle a vast amount of data formats, structures, transmission protocols...

-In this tutorial you'll explore how nice and easy it is with Flask to:
+In this tutorial you'll explore how easy it is with Flask to:

- -   setup your own spatially enabled REST API,
+- setup your own spatially enabled REST API
- -   structure the API logically,
+- structure the API logically
- -   write three API endpoints that will retrieve and process spatial data
+- implement 3 API endpoints that will retrieve and process spatial data
- -   make it accessible via an API,
+- make it accessible via an API
- -   document your API, so it's understandable and
- -   give users the possibility to actually use it.

-Why do we use Flask?
-- Flask is a so called `microframework`.
-A piece of software that scores with its slim and lightweight core.
-There is nothing clunky in Flask, no big libraries that make it slow or inflexible.
-Just a web server with tons of additions, that expand the functionality how you like.

-**Goals**:

-- Get familiar with the [Flask framework](https://palletsprojects.com/p/flask/)
+- documentation of the API endpoints
-- Create a Flask server from scratch
-- Write and document your own REST API with Flask-RESTPlus
-- Extend your API with (for now) three basic geospatial capabilities

 > **Disclaimer**
 >